Hyperion-BT/helios-book/src/chapter_1/06_Methods_and_Associated_Functions.md

 ## Methods

-Structs and Enums in Helios have methods with syntax much like OOP languages.
-Methods are declared inside`impl` blocks like Rust.
+Structs and Enums in Helios have methods with syntax a lot like OOP languages.
+Methods are declared just like regular functions but namespaced by the type.

 ```rust, noplaypen
 struct Rational {